miladezzat/milad-blog-posts/data/blog/gen-totp-npm.md

 # Generate [TOTP](https://www.npmjs.com/package/gen-totp)

-<p>This is a npm package for time-based One-time Password is a computer algorithm that generates a one-time password which uses the current time as a source of uniqueness.
-An extension of the HMAC-based One-time Password algorithm, it has been adopted as Internet Engineering Task Force standard RFC 6238</p>
+This is a npm package for time-based One-time Password is a computer algorithm that generates a one-time password which uses the current time as a source of uniqueness.
+An extension of the HMAC-based One-time Password algorithm, it has been adopted as Internet Engineering Task Force standard RFC 6238.

 1. Installation